sudhanshukes65/sudhanshukes65/README.md

 ### Hi there, I'm Sudhanshu kesarwani  - aka [sudhanshukes65] 👋

-## I'm a Husband, Father, Developer, and Teacher!!
+## I'm a Student , coder , Developer, and Youtuber!!

 - 🌱 I’m currently learning coding ios and android development infact everything 🤣
 - 👯 I’m planning to creat some useful content on youtube